adibfara/ListGen/README.md

-# ListGen, Generate Lists From Functions That Have @Listed Annotations!
+# ListGen - Generate Lists from Annotations!

 Welcome to ListGen!